 The procedure for coupling bedload transport with the sediment bed in the EFDC+ model is as follows.
-First, the magnitude of the bedload mass flux per unit width is calculated according to equation (6.25) at horizontal model cell centers, denoted by the subscript C. The cell center flux is then transformed into cell center vector components using where, u and v are the cell center horizontal velocities near the bed.
-Cell face mass fluxes are determined by downwind projection of the cell center fluxes
+First, the magnitude of the bedload mass flux per unit width is calculated according to equation (6.25) at horizontal model cell centers, denoted by the subscript C. The cell center flux is then transformed into cell center vector components using: